 French are known for their vineyards and Belgians for passing the authentic chocolate recipes through their families for so many generations.
 Even the small Belgian villages have their own chocolate shops.
 Next time you’re anywhere in Europe – even if not Belgium – you will find Belgian chocolates in most major bakeries.
 Don’t miss that!!

 A dish made from dough uniquely identified by its exclusive shape generated from waffle iron peculiarly in squares – Waffles are relished in all parts of the world.
 Upon hearing Waffles, the attention immediately goes towards the special Belgian waffles which were showcased to the world in 1958 in Brussels Expo.

-Although I still haven’t got the fortune to enjoy the waffles from Belgium itself, but waffles from Europe are still not to give a miss.
+Although I still haven’t got the fortune to enjoy the waffles from Belgium itself, waffles from Europe are still not to give a miss.
 I tried the above one from a huge bakery – I don’t remember of that though – in the town square of Prague.
 Not typically Belgian, but Gosh that was delicious!!

 There are various theories about the history and myths of the dish.
 The delicacy is believed to have arrived in Czech by an Hungarian army personnel in the 18th century.
-Few people believe it to have connection from the stone age as guessed by the methods of its preparation, nonetheless Czech got its ownership now!!
+Few people believe it to have a connection from the stone age as guessed by the methods of its preparation, nonetheless Czech got its ownership now!!

 If you guys have been following my blog, then you must know by now that I am a huge coffee buff and have coffee no matter where I go.
-Either a milky or creamy cappuccino or an iced coffee or a typical milk flavoured cold coffee from Starbucks – I enjoy all sorts of coffee.
+Either a milky or creamy cappuccino or an iced coffee or a typical milk flavored cold coffee from Starbucks – I enjoy all sorts of coffee.
 To my surprise, the coffee seems to have an intriguing impact on my taste buds while in Europe and hence an addition to this list 😉

 Liked it??
 Save it for later…